top of page

 The Gift She Cannot Command

-For in that moment, before the eyes of the kingdom, the people will see for themselves whether their royal truly carries the blessing of the forest.
+And for that reason, the burden on the chosen royal is immense.
+In that moment, before the entire kingdom, the people will see whether they truly carry the blessing of the forest.

-✦ ✦ ✦ ✦ ✦
+✦ ✦ ✦

 Charlotte’s days were busy—of course they were—but not always quite this busy.